awray3/hugo-blog/content/post/til/git-filter-repo.md

 ## Enter `git filter-repo`

-People have since built other tools for performing git history manipulations, and the best one I've found is [git-filter-repo][filter_repo_github].
-I picked it after having been convinced by their [comparisons to other tools][filter_repo_github_subsec] this area.
+People have since built simpler, more effective tools for performing git history manipulations, and the best one I've found is [git-filter-repo][filter_repo_github].
+I picked it after having been convinced by their [comparisons to other tools][filter_repo_github_subsec] in this area.
 They cover many use cases in their [handbook][manpage], which is worth at least glancing over.

 ## Example: Removing files from the git history